sajid1530/Javascript-demo/README.md

 # Javascript-demo
-this is my first repositry of javascript
+this is my first git repositry.